Learning Volterra Memory Kernels for Non-Markovian Qubit Dynamics: Conclusions

 The approach has clear limitations.
-First, identifiability of $(A,B)$ from finite time windows is delicate.
-Distinct operator-valued kernels can generate nearly indistinguishable trajectories on $[0,T]$, and our results show that accurate state fits do not guarantee pointwise kernel recovery.
+First, identifiability of $(A,B)$ from finite time windows and finite state sampling is delicate.
+Distinct operator-valued kernels can generate nearly indistinguishable trajectories on $[0,T]$, and our results show that accurate state fits do not guarantee pointwise kernel recovery, a mechanism we quantify in Sec.~\ref{sec:ident}.
 Second, we did not enforce complete positivity.
 Trace preservation and Hermiticity are respected by construction, but CP is only implicit and may fail outside the training window.
 Third, Padé models can introduce spurious poles and local oscillations near the origin in noisy settings.
-The $H^1$ penalty mitigates this behavior but does not remove it completely.
+The $H^1$ penalty mitigates this behavior, and the factored-pole parametrization~\eqref{eq:factored-pole} removes it structurally by placing every denominator root off the lag window, yet, as can be seen in Figure~\ref{fig:Rabi}, sharp features in kernel recovery may still remain.
+Beyond larger systems, another extension is to driven qubits, where $H_S(t)$ genuinely makes the kernel two-time.
+The lag-only rational ansatz no longer applies, yet a separable representation in the two time arguments is the natural replacement.
 Finally, the nonlocal stepping with a dense history is computationally heavy, with quadratic scaling in $N_t$, which limits long horizon training and broad hyperparameter sweeps.

 These observations suggest several concrete extensions.
-On the kernel side, barycentric rational representations~\cite{BerrutTrefethen2004,NakatsukasaSeteTrefethen2018} (or vector–fitting style constraints) could replace Padé to improve pole placement, enable degree adaptivity, and stabilize the small–lag regime.
-On the structure side, one can enforce GKSL–compatible parametrizations at the memory level~\cite{Gorini1976,Lindblad1976,Vacchini2016}, e.g., by learning positive semidefinite Kossakowski tensors in a double–commutator basis or by incorporating transfer–tensor constraints~\cite{CerrilloCao2014}.
+On the kernel side, barycentric rational representations~\cite{BerrutTrefethen2004,NakatsukasaSeteTrefethen2018} (or vector–fitting style constraints) are a demonstrated improvement over Padé.
+The AAA fit of Table~\ref{tab:parametrization} reaches the same in-window accuracy with an order of magnitude better conditioning and avoids the spurious poles that make the Padé error non-monotone in the order.
+On the structure side, one can enforce GKSL–compatible parametrizations at the memory level~\cite{Gorini1976,Lindblad1976,Vacchini2016}, e.g., by learning positive semidefinite Kossakowski tensors in a double–commutator basis.